+What are the disadvantage of debt settlement vs bankruptcy?
 We have all heard about settling taxes and debts on radio and TV instead of filing a Chapter 7 or 13 bankruptcy.
-But many Debtors find out a year or more later after paying debt settlement companies that they wasted time and money.
+But many Debtors find out a year or more later after paying debt settlement companies they wasted time and money.
 So how does a Chapter 7 or Chapter 13 bankruptcy compare to debt settlement?

 Debt settlement offers very little benefit but a Chapter 7 or 13 bankruptcy – eliminates debt with no tax consequences.
 See our Manual on how to file Bankruptcy.
 Nick C. Thompson Louisville Kentucky Bankruptcy Attorney